PoorRican/bimWorkshopDatabase/README.md

 ## Actually Running the Program

 Once Python is installed, the required packages are installed, and the OpenAI API key set up, you can run the program.

 Open up the program folder, and right click "main.py".
 Select "Open With" and choose "Python Launcher (3.12)".
 A terminal window will open up and begin to run the program.
 It will print how many omniclass files have been read from the "remaining.csv" file.

-There will be some feedback generated in the terminal window, such as "Did not get 20 parameters for omniclass..." or "Did not get 20 values for parameter...".
-This is normal, and is just the program letting you know that ChatGPT generate a full 20 parameters for that omniclass.
-The program will continue to retry until ChatGPT generates proper data.

-The average runtime for the program is about 1 minute per omniclass.
+The program contains two main modes: one for generating tables of omniclass parameter-values, another for searching for manufacturers.
+The program will ask you which mode you want to run.
+Enter "1" for the parameter-value mode, or "2" for the manufacturer search mode.

-Once the terminal window says "Done!", you can close the terminal window.
+For either mode, once the terminal window says "Done!", you can close the terminal window.

 Be sure to move the generated CSV files from the "data" folder, and delete the "remaining.csv" file.
-Running the program is costly in terms of API calls, so it is best to run the program once and not to run the same list of omniclasses again unless you have to.
+Running the program is costly in terms of using ChatGPT calls, so it is best to run the program once and not to run the same list of omniclasses again unless you have to.

-# Editing Prompts
+# Editing Prompts for Parameter-Value Mode

 The prompts used to generate the parameters are "PARAMETER_PROMPT.txt" and "VALUE_PROMPT.txt".
 These files are located in the top-level.
 You can edit these files to change the prompts used to generate the parameters.